MJoergen/fpga_utilities/docs/badges.md

 - A `report ... severity failure` fired, e.g. a protocol violation detected by one of the BFM `assert_proc` blocks.
-- A `report ... severity error` fired (default severity) and the test runner is configured to treat errors as failure.
 - A testbench exceeded `G_TIMEOUT_MAX` waiting for a response.
 - GHDL refused to compile a file (rare, but possible after a refactor).